spikegrobstein/flatironschool-deployment_lecture/lecture.md

 pointing to different directories, logging things differently or denying access based on login credentials or the requester's IP address.

-For your application, we'll set up a vhost for your site.
+Let's set up the vhost for our application.

  * set up passenger/nginx
    * point it to the right place
  * set up production database

-## Deployment

-### Capistrano

- * getting capified
- * how Capistrano deploys
- * doing your first deploy
-   * cap deploy:setup
-   * cap deploy
- * verify that the app is working

 ## Once you're up and running